sastrarobotics/pyHerkulex/README.md

  A Python library for Herkulex servos

 ##Installation
-  Either copy the pyherkulex folder to your current working directory or you can install it system wide via  below command
+  Either copy the pyherkulex folder to your current working directory. setup scripts  Coming soon..!!
-  >*sudo python setup.py install*

 ##Usage and Examples
   Coming soon..!!